-To eliminate the former and reduce the latter, Block and comparison cleaning are applied to the initial blocks, restructuring them based on global patterns.
-Figure \ref{fig:bworkflow} depicts the complete workflow for blocking \cite{DBLP:journals/csur/PapadakisSTP20}.
-Initially, a set of blocks is created by at least one Block Building method.
+To eliminate the former and reduce the latter, block and comparison cleaning are applied to the initial blocks, restructuring them based on global patterns \cite{DBLP:journals/pvldb/0001SGP16,DBLP:journals/vldb/GalhotraFSS21}.
+Figure \ref{fig:bworkflow} depicts the complete workflow for blocking \cite{DBLP:journals/csur/PapadakisSTP20,DBLP:conf/sigmod/GalhotraFSS21}.
+Initially, a set of blocks is created by at least one block building method.
 The initial block collection is then processed by two coarse-grained block cleaning techniques, Block Purging and Block Filtering.
 Both produce a new, smaller block collection, $B'$ and $B''$, respectively, but are optional and can be omitted, e.g., in the case of schema-based blocks with low levels of redundant and/or superfluous comparisons.
-Finally, a comparison cleaning technique is applied, whose fine-grained functionality decides for individual comparisons whether they should be retained or discarded; in this step, redundant and superfluous candidates are subject to removal.
-This is a mandatory step, as at least the redundant comparisons should be removed.
+Finally, a comparison cleaning technique is applied, whose fine-grained functionality decides for individual comparisons whether they should be retained or discarded; in this mandatory step, at least the redundant candidates are discarded, but the superfluous ones are also subject to removal.

-A fundamentally different approach is followed by string similarity joins and NN methods.
+A fundamentally different approach is followed by NN methods.
 Instead of extracting signatures from the input entity profiles, they organize the input set $\mathcal{E}_1$ into an index $I$ (e.g., an inverted index) and use the other dataset as a query set, as shown in Figure \ref{fig:nnWorkflow}.
 This means that the set of candidate pairs $C$ is formed by probing the index $I$ for every entity profile $e_2 \in \mathcal{E}_2$ and aggregating all query results.
-To restrict the noise in this process, the textual attribute values are typically cleaned from stop-words and reduced them to their base/root form through lemmatization or stemming (e.g., ``blocks'' becomes ``block'') \cite{DBLP:books/daglib/0021593}.
+To restrict the noise in this process, the textual attribute values are typically cleaned from stop-words and every word is reduced to its base/root form through lemmatization or stemming (e.g., ``blocks'' becomes ``block'') \cite{DBLP:books/daglib/0021593}.
 The attribute values may also be transformed into (pre-trained) embeddings, i.e., into fixed-length, dense and distributed representations that give rise to semantic similarities \cite{DBLP:journals/computing/WangZJ20}.
-These optional, preprocessing steps apply to both input sets of entity profiles.
+These optional, preprocessing steps apply to both inputs.
 After cleaning, we get $\mathcal{E}'_1$ and $\mathcal{E}'_2$, which remain in textual form, but after embedding, we get two sets of dense numeric vectors, $\mathcal{VE}_1$ and $\mathcal{VE}_2$, respectively.